-Over the past four decades, our educational programs have immersed students in technical skills and outdoor education, providing valuable training and a connection with the land.
-Continuing our commitment to serve Vermont's youth, we are partnering with The Tutorial Center and local schools.
-The Tutorial Center runs both part time and full time work-based educational program for local youth that take advantage of the many facilities and training opportunities that Smokey House Center offers.
+Over the past four decades, our educational programs have immersed students in work-based learning and outdoor education, providing valuable training and a connection with the land.
+Continuing our commitment to serve Vermont's youth, our Community Farm project and Danby Mountain Day Camp provide enrichment and employment opportunities for area youth.

 Each of these efforts contributes toward our long-term stability and ability to continue serving our community.
-Our current focus on partnerships helps us fulfill our mission of maintaining a working landscape that promotes sustainable agricultural and forestry practices while engaging people in meaningful educational programming that enables them to develop the skills needed to be self-sufficient and productive members of their communities.
+We are maintaining a working landscape that promotes sustainable agricultural and forestry practices while engaging people in meaningful educational programming that enables them to develop the skills needed to be self-sufficient and productive members of their communities.